Almonte, Spain: The Centre

 The business and political centre has ended up being located in the north part of town, for the urban area has expanded more quickly towards the south.
 In this zone there is the town hall (a 17th-century building), the main square and the church (15th century), the museum, the theatre, the library, the music school, the pinacotheca, the main fishmonger's, the court, the "Casino de La Paz" (19th-century social club and restaurant), the post office and the visitor centre.

 Northern area

 This northern area has been expanded since the 60s and 70s and has been built around the road that exits town and head towards the northern part of Huelva, a mountain range.
-There are extense boulevards and wide pavements where many people walk and practice outdoor sport.
+There are wide boulevards and wide pavements where many people walk and practice outdoor sport.
 The main sport centre is located here, with an area of 43,561m^{2}, along with the two high schools, the park "Alcalde Mojarro" (46,500m^{2}), the Wine Museum and the CIECEMA (a scientific centre which includes a high-tech astronomic observatory) and a rubber factory.